 The focus is on discovering how a person can adapt and develop not only in the present, but as circumstances change over time.
 At Egon Zehnder, we assess those traits through our "Potential Model," a methodology that examines individuals across four dimensions: Curiosity, Insight, Engagement, and Determination.
 Having this level of clarity helps organizations determine which talent best suits their current and future needs, leading to more confident decision-making.

-While future potential is a valuable tool for making the right hire, it is also essential to understand the broader context and how the role of CFO is evolving:
+While future potential is a valuable tool for making the right hire, it is also essential to understand the broader context that requires the role to have a new set of CFO competencies.

 Operational/Transformational CFO